hexojs/site/source/docs/setup.md

 [Scaffold](writing.html#Scaffolds) folder.
 When you create a new post, Hexo bases the new file on the scaffold.

-### scripts

-[Script](plugins.html#Scripts) folder.
-Scripts are the easiest way to extend Hexo.
-JavaScript files in this folder are executed automatically.

 ### source

 Source folder.
 This is where you put your site's content.
 Hexo ignores hidden files and files or folders whose names are prefixed with `_` (underscore) - except the `_posts` folder.
 Renderable files (e.g. Markdown, HTML) will be processed and put into the `public` folder, while other files will simply be copied.